carlostarrats/Control-LLM/privacy-policy.md

 - **Access**: All your data is stored locally on your device
 - **Deletion**: Delete all data by uninstalling the app
-- **Portability**: Export your data through the app's built-in features
 - **Correction**: Modify your data directly in the app

 ## Children's Privacy